rajtulluri/COVID-19-Dashboard/README.md

     pip install dash

-Create a Procfile with the contents
+Create a file named Procfile with the contents

     web: gunicorn app:server